7 Tips and Tricks to Sell Your House Virtually (Or With Minimal Contact)

 “I think the important thing is just ask, ‘What is your protocol?’ and if they don’t have a protocol in place, that you give them yours,” Damon says.

-You can gauge your home’s worth before such an appraisal using online tools such as HomeLight’s Home Value Estimator, powered by multiple sources and current market trends, as well as your agent’s Comparative Market Analysis (CMA).
+You can gauge your home’s worth before such an appraisal using online tools such as HomeLight’s Home Value Estimator, powered by multiple sources and current market trends, and your agent’s comparative market analysis (CMA).

 Bonus tip for some sellers: Close online

-If a buyer purchases a property “sight unseen” for whatever reason, the NAR advises adding some protective language to the purchase agreement “where the buyer acknowledges that the buyer – not the listing broker, agent or seller – is responsible for personal verification, walk-throughs and professional inspections to confirm condition and that the property is satisfactory.”
+If a buyer purchases a property “sight unseen” for whatever reason, the NAR advises adding some protective language to the purchase agreement.
+It should be clear that it’s up to the buyers, not the brokers, agents, or sellers, to verify the property’s condition, do walkthroughs, and schedule professional inspections.

 Header Image Source: (Polina Zimmerman / Pexels)